 The Fulbright grantees have the potential to change the future and to advance the development of science, arts or their own professional field by collaborating internationally and creating networks.
 The program supports candidates whose work could have a far-reaching impact.

-The Fulbright Program offers its participants several benefits, such as orientation sessions organized in Finland before the departure, personal advice services, free visa, seminars and other events in the U.S., as well as an access to the valued, worldwide Fulbright network.
+The Fulbright Finland Foundation's grant programs offer its participants a variety of benefits in addition to the grant.
+The additional benefits vary between grant programs.
+They include, for example, orientation sessions organized in Finland before the departure, personal advice services, alumni support network, university placement service, free U.S. visa for grantees and accompanying family members, seminars and other professional and networking events in the U.S., as well as an access to the valued, worldwide Fulbright network.

 While working in the U.S., having the status of a Fulbrighter gives you professional confidence and courage to network and build collaborative networks.
 This is because people have an extremely positive attitude towards Fulbrighters, and the program is highly valued.
 The status of a Fulbrighter opens doors and offers opportunities for you to meet leading professionals of different fields.
 It also provides a chance for you to be active in building these networks.
 With the help of this status, it’s possible to send emails, exchange thoughts and have long lunches because people want to meet you and they believe you have something to give to the local scientific community. – Petra Kuivala, ASLA-Fulbright Graduate Award 2016-2017

 To join the Fulbright community, see below the different grant program opportunities and start your application!